hsouri/DCNN_SVM/README.md

 # Network Architecture
 ![Repo List](screenshots/Slide2.JPG)

-The output of the network is 3 real numbers which represents the detected row, column, and radious of the circle in the noisy image.
+The output of the network is 10 scores for each class.